Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Lorraine’s Beautiful Garden

-Upon further research, the most published protocol for pruning is cutting panicle hydrangeas back by a third of their height (rather than half) in early spring.
-Thereby safeguarding from flopping as the new season’s growth will come from the heavier, thicker buds lower on the plant.
+While you can’t reduce the size of blooms, the most popular protocol for pruning Limelight Hydrangeas is to cut them back by a third of their height (rather than half) in early spring.
+This safeguards the plant from flopping, as the new season’s growth will come from the heavier, thicker buds lower on the plant.

 Mary Stone, owner of Stone Associates Landscape Design & Consulting.
 As a Landscape Designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, 'Garden Dilemmas?
 Ask Mary', began in 2012.
 I dream of growing the evolving community of readers into an interactive forum to share encouragement and support in Garden and Personal Recoveries - seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Thank you for visiting!
 Mary